Conda for Bioinformatics

 conda --version

-# See what's installed in current environment
+# See what's installed in the current environment

 conda list